elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 the added complexity and risk of implicit dependencies if possible.

-If we do eventually need shared state, we would probably have to use syscall libraries to share buffers such as [mmap-io](https://www.npmjs.com/package/mmap-io), and expose a higher level API for that from the `clustering` service.
+If we do eventually need shared state, we would probably have to use syscall libraries to share buffers such as [mmap-io](https://www.npmjs.com/package/mmap-io), and expose a higher level API for that from the `node` service.
 More research would be required if this proved to be a necessity.

 # 6. Technical impact